Another way

 “I think the world urgently needs beauty – moments that bring us together and build peace”

-Most recently, in September, it was announced that she is to design the Jadids’ Legacy Museum in Bukhara, Uzbekistan.
+Most recently, in September last year, it was announced that she is to design the Jadids’ Legacy Museum in Bukhara, Uzbekistan.
 Designed to tell the story of the Jadid movement – a reformist group in the late 19th and early 20th century that operated across Central Asia – the museum is a conversion of a 19th-century house that was once home to the first president of the Bukharan People’s Republic.

 Each LGA project takes a different form, but they are all rooted in the same careful attention to place, material and meaning that defines the upcoming Qatar Pavilion.
 For Ghotmeh, it is clear that the power of architecture lies in its ability to act as a bridge between cultures, and the way it can preserve memory, while opening space for future possibilities.